 Brands Capitalizing on Bakuchiol’s Buzz

-Bakuchiol has seen its popularity spiked after a publication from Dhaliwal et al in the British journal of Dermatology in 20181.
-Sytenol® A, commercial name of Bakuchiol was described as a gentler alternative to retinol for the skin, with better photostability and similar performances for photoaging.
+Bakuchiol has seen its popularity spiked after a publication from Dhaliwal et al in the British Journal of Dermatology in 2018.
+Sytenol® A, the commercial name of Bakuchiol was described as a gentler alternative to retinol for the skin, with better photostability and similar performances for photoaging.

 New Study Evaluating the Level of Bakuchiol in Commercial Cosmetic Products